Relationships

 Avoid the Clichéd Advice and Trite Comfort Phrases

 Refrain from sayings such as “Just relax, and it will happen,” or, “Adopt a kid, and then you’ll get pregnant,” or even, “God will give you a child someday.”
-Many aspects of fertility are outside of human control, and it's entirely possible that this woman will never have biological children.
+Many aspects of fertility are outside human control, and it's entirely possible that this woman will never have biological children.
 Stick to encouraging phrases like “I know this is really hard for you, but you are a strong woman who perseveres through obstacles,” or “I know that this trial is shaping you into a better woman, and I really see it in how compassionate you are with other people.”

 Depending on your friend’s personality, she may want to discuss everything or nothing.
 Or, it may just depend on the day.
 She may need support today, or she may not want to think about it today.
-Be open to talk about what she wants to talk about.
+Be open to talking about what she wants to talk about.
 If your friend is generally open about the subject, it’s okay to ask questions.
 However, if she is usually reticent, let her bring it up first.
 Once she has, you can offer support and let her know she always has a sympathetic listener in you.
 But always be attentive to her reaction to the topic.
 If she changes the topic quickly, move on.
 Don’t push it, and don’t be nosy.

-Ask How She Feels about Being around Your Children
+Ask How She Feels About Being around Your Children

 Your friend might be happy to hold your newborn and get her “baby fix,” or have fun playing with your kids in the backyard.
 Or, it might be painful for her to see the life she doesn’t have.
 If you're going to hang out, ask her if she would like to come over to your home, or if she wants to meet somewhere else for “girl time” without the kiddos.